 The month of November is all about being thankful and we spend the month working on our Thanksgiving Research Project!
-This research project incorporates reading, research, writing, vocabulary and higher order thinking skills.
-We also do a lot of art projects, cooking and math and literacy centers as part of our Thanksgiving research project!
+This research project incorporates reading, research, writing, vocabulary and higher-order thinking skills.
+We also do a lot of art projects, cooking, plus math & literacy centers as part of our Thanksgiving research project!

 Each research project kicks off with a schema map.
 This is where we share what we already know about our new topic.
 As we complete our research project, we add new learning and address any misconceptions.
 For our Thanksgiving project, we spend a week on turkeys, a week on Pilgrims and a week on Native Americans so each week has a schema map!

 As we work our way through our research and writing, all of our learning is recorded in our research journals!